 aHUSUK would focus on affordability being what the “cost”of treating the aHUS patient cohort would be .
 That would be determined by the number of aHUS patients there were and what the average cost of eculizumab doses needed would be.
 Quantity x Doses Price.
 The drug budget.

-Following that our focus was on the cost of other uses of NHS resources using the principle that “when escaping from a lion you do not have to run fast, but just need to run faster than others running away” .
+Following that our focus was on the cost of other uses of NHS resources using the principle that “when escaping from a lion you do not have to run faster than the lion, but just need to run faster than others running away” .
 That is how NICE would be looking at it effectively , in a cash strapped NHS are there other treatments that are less beneficial that could be given up to afford the treatment of aHUS patients?
 The opportunity cost as the experts call it I.e. the cost of the foregone alternative.